chaos-mesh/chaos-mesh/doc/io_chaos.md

 * **action**: represents the IO chaos actions.
 Currently the **delay**, **errno**, and **mixed** actions are supported.
 You can go to [*IO chaos available actions*](#io-chaos-available-actions) for more details.
 * **mode**: defines the mode to run chaos actions.
 Supported mode: `one` / `all` / `fixed` / `fixed-percent` / `random-max-percent`.
 * **duration**: represents the duration of a chaos action.
-The duration might be a string with the signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as `"300ms"`, `"-1.5h"` or `”2h45m"`.
+The duration might be a string with the signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as `"300ms"`, `"-1.5h"` or `"2h45m"`.
 * **delay**: defines the value of IO chaos action delay.
 The duration might be a string with the signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as `"300ms"`, `"-1.5h"` or `”2h45m”`.
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", and "h".
   If `Delay` is empty, the operator will generate a value for it randomly.
 * **errno**: defines the error code that is returned by an IO action.
 It is an int32 string like `"32"`.
 This field need to be set when you choose an `errno` or `mixed` action.
 If `errno` is empty, the operator will randomly generate an error code for it.
-You can set the `errno` by referring to: https://www-numi.fnal.gov/offline_software/srt_public_context/WebDocs/Errors/unix_system_errors.html.
+You can set the `errno` by referring to [Errors: Linux System Errors](https://www-numi.fnal.gov/offline_software/srt_public_context/WebDocs/Errors/unix_system_errors.html).
 * **percent**: defines the percentage of injection errors and provides a number from 0-100.
 The default value is `100`.
 * **path**: defines the path of files for injecting IO chaos actions.
 It should be a regular expression for the path you want to inject errno or delay.
 If the path is `""` or not defined, IO chaos actions will be injected into all files.
 * **methods**: defines the IO methods for injecting IO chaos actions.
 It’s an array of string, which sets the IO syscalls such as `open` and `read`.
 See the [available methods](#available-methods) for more details.